ascndia/shadcn-parser/README.md

-# html to shadcn converter
+# shadcn html to shadcn parser

-This project provides a Python-based tool for converting HTML into ShadCN components using Beautiful Soup.
+This project provides a Python-based tool for parsing precompiled shadcn HTML into ShadCN components using Beautiful Soup.
 It simplifies the process of transforming raw HTML into reusable and styled components.

 ## Installation